 Library cards are free to Wisconsin residents.
 Identification and proof of residence are required when the card application is completed.
 Minors under 16 need a parent or guardian’s signature on their application.
 The replacement charge for a lost card is $3.00.
 Please notify the Circulation staff with a change in name, address or telephone.
-Library cards are valid for three years.
+Library cards are valid for one year.

 Library Material Collections